civican/legisinfo/44-1/bills/C-61/bill_text.md

 ### Section 26

-The Minister, in consultation and cooperation with a First Nation governing body, must make best efforts to ensure that access to clean and safe drinking water, whether from a public or private water system, is provided to all residents, occupants and users of buildings located on the First Nation lands of the First Nation.
+The Minister, in consultation and cooperation with a First Nation governing body, must make best efforts to ensure that access to clean and safe drinking water, whether from a public or private water system, is provided to all residents, occupants and users of buildings located on the First Nation lands of the First Nation **in a manner that meets the obligations set out in sections 31, 33 and 34**.

 ### Section 27

-  **(1)** The Minister must consult and cooperate with First Nation governing bodies in respect of a framework for assessing needs — and the making and implementing of funding allocation decisions — respecting water services on First Nation lands.
+  **(1)** The Minister must consult and cooperate with First Nation governing bodies in respect of a framework for assessing needs — and the making and implementing of funding allocation decisions — respecting water services on First Nation lands **and must co-develop the framework with those bodies and meet the obligations set out in sections 31, 33 and 34**.

-  **(2)** The Minister's consultations and cooperation in respect of the framework for assessing needs may involve, among other things, the following matters:
+  **(2)** The Minister's consultations and cooperation in respect of the framework for assessing needs **and the co-development of the framework** may involve, among other things, the following matters:

     capital and upgrades;

-    operations and maintenance;
+    operations and maintenance, **including repairs and replacements**;

     monitoring;